 Solar Screens for storm doors, how do they install?

-You can mount a solar screen on to a storm door one of two ways.
-A solar screen can fit into the framing of a storm door just like this one shown here by the following picture.
+You can mount a solar screen on to storm doors one of two ways.
+A solar screen can fit into the framing of storm doors just like this one shown here by the following picture.

 Solar screen inset into a storm door.

-Not all storm doors are made to allow for a full-size solar screen to fit into.
+Some storm doors allow for a full-size solar screen to fit into it, while others do not.

 These are pictures showing solar screens surface mounted to storm doors.

-By way of the following picture, you can see that this solar screen is surface mounted over the trim that goes around the glass onto the storm door.
-It is surface mounted by means of a handful of small screws.
+By way of the following picture, you can see how the solar screen fits over the trim that goes around the glass onto the storm door.
+The solar screen attaches by means of a handful of small screws.

 Here’s another storm door where we surface mounted one of our solar window screens on to.
 We attached the solar screen to this storm door using six small screws.
 3 small screws on the left side and three small screws on the right side.